A primer on optimal transport for causal inference with observational data

 In this case, the monotonicity assumption for identification can be rephrased as: suppose $U$ is a univariate index accounting for the heterogeneity of the system in question and assume that the causal mechanism captured by $g(x,u)$ is such that for each hypothetical state $u$ of the system, the counterfactual outcome $Y(x)$ is created as the optimal transport coupling induced by a convex cost function.
 Then if the treatment is exogenous (i.e., $X\perp U$), the causal mechanism is the solution to the optimal transport problem with convex symmetric cost.

+It is worth spelling out what identifying the entire causal mechanism $g(x,u)$ achieves beyond population-level quantities such as the average treatment effect $\mathbb{E}[Y(1) - Y(0)]$.
+Knowledge of $g$ yields the full distribution of counterfactual outcomes $Y(x) = g(x, U)$ for each treatment level $x$, and thereby all distributional features: quantile treatment effects, the variance of effects, or the probability that the treatment harms an individual.
+The average treatment effect can be zero while treatment benefits some individuals and harms others; the mechanism $g$ captures this, while the ATE alone cannot.
+Moreover, the monotone rearrangement specifies which quantile of $Y(0)$ maps to which quantile of $Y(1)$, providing a coupling between counterfactual outcomes that provides a joint distribution of the potential outcomes.
+Finally, in the endogenous settings discussed in Sections 4--6, assumptions such as monotonicity are not just needed to identify $g$, but also for identifying even average effects.

-This simple connection allows to analyze and extend \eqref{eq:matzkin_argument} in many different ways.
+This simple connection allows one to analyze and extend \eqref{eq:matzkin_argument} in many different ways.
 For one, it connects this argument to other areas, in particular to \emph{structural nested distribution models} \citep{ robins1989analysis, robins1992estimation, vansteelandt2014structural}, as pointed out in \cite{balakrishnan2023conservative}.